kalpit-sharma-dev/common-lib/src/common-lib/communication/http/README.md

 # HTTP Communication

-This is a Standard HTTP communication implementation used by all the Go projects in the Continuum. ignoreProxy - will decide do we need to include proxy settings while communnication or not
+This is a Standard HTTP communication implementation used by all the Go projects in the google. ignoreProxy - will decide do we need to include proxy settings while communnication or not

 ## Import Statement